sean-parent/sean-parent.github.io/papers-and-presentations.md

 *   [PDF](presentations/2019-09-19-relationships/2019-09-19-relationships.pdf)
 *   [Keynote](presentations/2019-09-19-relationships/2019-09-19-relationships.key)

 Errata: In the video, the slide for erasing an element from the registry contains a bug.
 It fails to check if the element has already been erased.
-Fixed in the posted slides.
+It is fixed in the posted slides.

 ***